top of page

 If you learn about a material issue after signing:

-• Stop and seek legal advice immediately.
+• Seek legal advice immediately.
 This is where having the settlement done by a solicitors would excel over conveyancers.
+Solicitors would be able to escalate this immediately, without the need to engage a third party.

 • Depending on the situation, you may be able to rescind the contract, seek damages, or negotiate price / terms before settlement.
 Courts have ordered strong remedies where omissions materially affected a buyer’s decision. - Legalfinda